21 things to do in London in November – with kids! (2022)

 Wildlife Photographer of the Year at the Natural History Museum

-One of my favourite exhibitions of the year opens this month at the Natural History Museum.
-The Wildlife Photographer of the Year opens on 14 October in a newly redesigned exhibition space that includes short videos, quotes from jury members and photographers as well as insights from Museum scientists alongside the photos.
+One of my favourite exhibitions of the year takes place at the Natural History Museum.
+The Wildlife Photographer of the Year takes place in a newly designed exhibition space that includes short videos, quotes from jury members and photographers as well as insights from Museum scientists alongside the photos.

 Website